SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 You can view - and reference - the latest schema here: https://developer.microsoft.com/json-schemas/sp/site-design-script-actions.schema.json

 #### Applying site designs multiple times
-**Actions** can be runned more than once on a site.
+**Actions** can be run more than once on a site.
 Rerunning **actions** on the same site with the same parameters will result in an update to the existing schema and not duplication of schema.

 ## Create a new SharePoint list